2019-winter-ucdavis-sta141b/notes/project.md

 be working on the project itself; don't spend more than a few hours working on the proposal.
 Make sure all group members have read the proposal and agree on what it says.

+Submit your proposal in your project repository.
+Make sure it is labelled clearly (it helps if you put a link in your `README.md`).
+The proposal should be a Markdown File (`.md`) or Jupyter Notebook (`.ipynb`).

 ### Presentation